Basler Design

 Hand tooled leather patterns were a key component in the new look.
 Patterns were made by doing tracing paper and pastel rubbings of actual tooled leather saddles.
 The rubbings were then scanned on a flatbed, and driven home through liberal dose of Photoshop processes.
 The typography is Garamond.
 Headlines were typeset and laser printed at 25% size.
 Printouts were crumpled, kicked, scraped, sanded, and taunted.
 The haggard printouts were then scanned back in and used as final artwork for the distressed type.
 The photo of the “bunk rider” is one of thousands of images we shot during a 4-day-long photo shoot at a large commercial feedlot in Yuma, Arizona.

-Basler Design’s Implus product introduction materials went on to sweep the National Agri-Marketers Association, Best of NAMA, National Awards.
+Basler Design Group’s Implus product introduction materials went on to sweep the National Agri-Marketers Association, Best of NAMA, National Awards.
 Virtually every piece in the series won its respective category, with the entire campaign winning National NAMA Best of Show.

 One from the bottom drawer